'Hong Kong Mass Transit Railway, elevated section trial running', 1979

 “I’ve met the loveliest people on site and for me they were some really enjoyable years.
-The most exciting project I had was the completion of the construction of the Cross-Harbour Tunnel because I followed that all the way through.
-Black and white pictures aren’t that exciting, but it was a big day for the tunnel, and the build-up to that was lovely.
-That was one of the projects I’ve enjoyed most.”
+The most exciting project I had was the construction of the Mass Transit Railway because I followed it all the way through.
+For me it included station construction, tunnels, electrical and mechanical installations, and rolling stock.
+It was such an exciting journey.”

 'Admiralty Station, Hong Kong Mass Transit Railway, under construction', 1977

 'Hong Kong Mass Transit Railway, crossover tunnel', 1979